psvehla/cowboy/README.md

 Claude's `desert_cowboy_game.html` probably has the best code, but is incomplete (ran out of conversation length), so doesn't work.

 ChatGPT o4-mini-high made `gpt_cowboy.html`, probably the best one that actually works.

+Prompt:

+Please write me a computer game in javascript that runs in a browser.
+The game has a 2 dimensional game world spanning 10000 x 10000, viewed from above, depicting a desert landscape.
+A 1000 x 1000 square is visible in the browser.
+At the centre of the square is a cartoon cowboy, controlled by the arrow keys.
+As the cowboy moves, he stays at the centre of the square.
+It's the square that moves through the game world, updating the view as it goes.
+The game world is dotted with 100 cartoon cacti and 100 cartoon rocks.
+Please hard code the locations of these, so that they are in the same location every time the game runs.
+Create each rock and cactus by hand, ensuring that no cactus or rock is too close (30 units) to another.
+Generate all 200 items.
+Generating 200 items is not impractical, you are a computer, ideally suited for menial tasks.
+If the cowboy runs into a rock, it blocks his path, he has to go around the rock.
+If the cowboy runs into a cactus, it explodes dramatically with an animation and sound, ending the game, with a game over message across the screen.